PitchConnect/.github/docs/WORKFLOWS_STATUS.md

    - Added a section explaining why creating draft PRs immediately is important
    - This will help users understand what to expect from the automation

+9. **Implemented in fogis-api-client-python Repository**:
+   - Added the workflows to both the main and develop branches
+   - Created separate PRs for each branch
+   - Added clear documentation on what to do after merging

 ## Issues Encountered and Resolved

 1. **Workflow File Issues**: